-All full-time (enrolled in 12 hours or more) student-athletes must provide proof of health insurance coverage by Sept.
+All student-athletes must provide proof of health insurance coverage by Sept.
 1 to the athletic trainer each fall semester they are enrolled in classes.
 Those students enrolling for the first time in the spring semester must show this proof by February 1.
 If a student-athlete is covered by parents'/spouse's insurance, a copy of the insurance card, giving company name, address and policy number is required in the Athletic Trainer's office.
+Student-athletes must provide proof of health insurance coverage before they are allowed to participate in any intercollegiate athletic activity.
+This may be necessary prior to the dates listed above.
+If there is no proof of health insurance coverage, the student-athlete may agree to a fee of \$500 in order to participate under the athletic accident insurance provided by Campbellsville University, which is otherwise provided without fees.
+This fee will only provide accident insurance for athletic related accidents.
+If the student-athlete does not agree to this they will be deemed medically ineligible for participation until proof of insurance coverage is provided OR they agree to the fee.
+Further information on this can be found in the Athletic Training Room.
 Health insurance is also mandatory for all students enrolled in the Nursing Program as this is a requirement for the University's clinical sites.
 International students (residents of other countries whose primary reason for being in the USA is to enroll at Campbellsville University as a student - F-1 visa holder) are required to purchase the health insurance policy arranged through the University.